mathiaspeters/raekna/docs/functionality.md

 **Minimum**

-Returns the smaller value of the inputs.
+Returns the smaller of the two inputs.
 ```
 min(left, right)
 minimum(left, right)